 - Informative, possibly humorous, always tasteful

-To prepare for Exhibits Fast Forward, you will need to upload your PowerPoint slide(s) by Friday, 14 June 2013, 22:00 GMT.
-You may submit any (reasonable) number of slides, each of which must automatically advance to the slide beyond it, adding up to a maximum of 40 seconds.
-Your slides may contain embedded animations, audio, and video, but please avoid using too many animations or separate videos playing on the same slide; if possible, convert everything into a single video that occupies the whole slide.
+You may submit any (reasonable) number of slides.
+Each must automatically advance to the next slide.
+Slides may contain embedded animations, audio, and video.
+However, avoid using too many animations or separate videos playing on the same slide.
+If possible, put everything into a single video that occupies the whole presentation.

 Try to keep the total size of your materials (PowerPoint, audio, and video) to 40 MB or less.
-You will not need to add a title slide, since we will do that for you.
-We will concatenate all of the presentations into one large presentation, which will be pre-recorded before the show.
-Because the final presentation will be pre-recorded, no last minute changes can be accepted.
+We will put together all the presentations into one large presentation, which will be pre-recorded before the show.
+Please note that there will NOT be any last-minute changes.
 No exceptions.

 General Presentation Guidelines